ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

   - as chest muscles become more developed, the clavicle is less and less visible
 - `Serratus`: A row of muscle tendons that begin from the ribs in the side of the body and connect into the obliques
   - These tend to cover the ribs on the side/front while starting under the scapula
+  - these are rather rounded coming from the side but the interlocking in front is rather flat
 - `External Obliques`: A large muscle group that begin from the back and interlock with the serratus at the side of the body, ending on either side of the abdomen
 - `Abdomen`: Forms the abs with the navel ditributing them into six packs above and one major group that extends towards the pelvis
   - the bottom boundary of the topmost pair of abs marks the end of the rib cage and follows its shape